 If you’ve been diagnostic with biphasic mesothelioma, your doctor is likely to suggest surgery, chemotherapy, and radiation therapy, if it’s a viable option.

 Other Rare Mesothelioma Cell Types

-In addition to the three most common mesothelioma cell types, there are several additional subtypes that have been recognized.
+In addition to the 3 most common mesothelioma cell types, there are several additional subtypes that have been recognized.
 It’s also possible that additional subtypes exist and have yet to be discovered.
 Some of the known rare subtypes include:

 Benign: The vast majority of mesothelioma forms are malignant, which means the cells are cancerous and spread throughout the body.
 However, a form of non-cancerous, benign mesothelioma has also been identified in some extraordinarily rare cases.
 Benign mesothelioma is not dangerous in itself but can be a precursor to malignant mesothelioma and needs to be monitored carefully.

 Heterologous: This extremely rare subtype of mesothelioma that combines numerous types of cells into a single tumor.
 For example, heterologous mesothelioma may also contain cells typically found in bones and other parts of the body that don’t relate to the mesothelium.
-Heterologous mesothelioma can be found in pleural, peritoneal, or pericardial locations and is typically treated with traditional techniques.
-The majority of heterologous mesothelioma cells are found in sarcomatoid subtypes, although instance has also been reported in biphasic and epithelioid cells.
+Heterologous mesothelioma can be found in pleural, peritoneal or pericardial locations and is typically treated with traditional techniques.
+The majority of heterologous mesothelioma cells are found in sarcomatoid subtypes, although an instance has also been reported in biphasic and epithelioid cells.